CSC207-UofT/course-project-tut5101-hospital/Phase2/DesignDocument.md

     Implemented in `Controllers.Admin.FindBestStaff` where 3 different concrete strategies of finding the best staff inherits an interface which is called in a context class with a `setStrategy()` function and a `execute()` function that executes the said strategy.
 This way it would be easier to switch from one strategy to another at runtime.
+## Use of GitHub Features
+   We have used the [Github project feature](https://github.com/CSC207-UofT/course-project-tut5101-hospital/projects/1) to track the works shared and we uses issues to highlight the fetures we want to work on.
+We also linked the issues to corresponding pull request where the feture is implemented.
+We havew set up a CodeQL workflow action to analysis our code.
+We also created an empty wiki page on GitHub.
+## Code Style and Documentation
+## Testing
+## Refactoring
+## Code Organization
+   ~ Packging Strategy: Files are packaged by layer and then by feature.
+This packaging reminds group members to follow clean architecture and keeps the packages small and manageable.
+## Functionality

+The scope of this project is pretty adequate for a group of 4 people.
+Since the member count dropped to 4 we had to make adjustments and forego some of the progress we made when we have more members, which also took some time and resources.
+Overall it the members of this group all put effort into the project and the workload is fair.
+The program can persist(store, read, update) entities including patients, staffs and operations and such.
 ## Progress Report